chrysek70/test-repo/README.md

 </html>
 ```

-when connecting to individual servers we gett he following
+when connecting to individual servers we get the following:

 ```
 [cw@localhost ~]$ curl http://127.0.0.1:8081